 PRO-BONO VOLUNTEER OPPORTUNITIES

-NCEF is fulfilling its mission by guiding pro-bono planners to the partners below:
+NCEF is fulfilling its pro-bono mission by guiding planners to these pro-bono opportunities below:

 An Impact Story of Veteran and Advisor:

 The impact and results of a veteran-advisor pairing under the Building Homes for Heroes and NCEF partnership is inspiring as we see below with Army Sergeant Jorge Sepulveda and NAPFA member, Holly Donaldson, CFP® providing pro-bono advising.